 NOTE: § 46.2-875 Code of Virginia states "The maximum speed limit shall be 35 miles per hour on highways in any city or town, except on interstate or other limited access highways with divided roadways and in business or residence districts.
 However, municipalities that maintain their own roads may increase or decrease speed limits on highways over which they have jurisdiction following appropriate traffic engineering investigation."
-Question for City Attorney - Can the Council direct the City traffic engineer to conduct the appropriate traffic engineering investigation and implement a lower speed limit?
+The City Attorney confirmed that the City traffic engineer can be directed to conduct the appropriate traffic engineering investigation and implementation of a lower speed limit.
+Lowering the speed limit can be done without state legislation.
+Can the Council direct the City traffic engineer to conduct the appropriate traffic engineering investigation and implement a lower speed limit?